jove-decompiler/jove/README.md

 sudo jove-loop -d nginx.jv --sysroot nginx.sysroot /usr/sbin/nginx -- -c /mynginx.conf
 ```
 ## `httpd` (Netgear WNDR4500)
+When running jove under firmadyne, use the version of libnvram in the third_party directory.

-We are going to cross-recompile to mips32 on an x86_64 host:
+Assuming the plan is to cross-recompile from an x86_64 host to a mips32 target:
 ```bash
 export PATH=$PATH:$HOME/jove/bin/mips32
 nice jove-server --tmpdir ~/tmp --port 9999